As far as I’m concerned, this low carb pecan pie is the BEST pie recipe at Thanksgiving dinner (that’s right low carb pumpkin pie and apple pie)!

 Can You Freeze This?

-- The nuts you use.
-Although pecans are traditional in a pecan pie, you could always try to mix things up with your favorite low carb nuts!
+- Use a different kind of nuts.
+Although pecans are traditional in a pecan pie, you could always try to mix things up with your favorite nuts!
 Walnuts would be my first choice.

 Low Carb Pecan PiePrint Recipe Pin Recipe